pburglin/aws101/README.md

 Now let's try our Bookmart app running from AWS: in your browser go to http://34.227.26.150:8080/ or http://ec2-34-227-26-150.compute-1.amazonaws.com:8080/

+NOTE: remember to replace the IP address and the DNS name with those of your EC2 instance.

-If everything worked properly you should see Bookmart's login page!
+If everything worked properly you should see your very own Bookmart's login page!

 NOTE: If you want the app to continue running after you close the SSH terminal, you can start it with this command below:
 ```